atul1503/Knowledge/flutter-layouts.md

 Use `focus_detector` package to do that.
 With this package installed, you can wrap your widget as a child inside a `FocusDetector` widget.
 This widget also has a `onVisibilityGained:` argument, which accepts a callback with no arguments and this callback is called when your widget gains visibility.

 So in case of infinite scrolling, create a list view and in the item builder, return this focus detector widget.
 In the onVisibilityGained arg, pass a callback function which checks if the last widget is being refered by the index of list view then add more items to your data source.
+In the child of the focus detector widget gives the widget which displays a single item from the datasource.

 Also, since there will be multiple elements inside a listview of the same type, you must provide a `key:` to each of the widgets inside the listview.